rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Hence, during 2024, the vendors and operators working towards YANG telemetry solutions agreed to a plan to implement a subset of {{RFC8639}} and {{RFC8641}}, including common agreements of features that are not needed and would not be implemented, and deviations from the standards for some aspects of encoding YANG data.
 In addition, the implementation efforts identified the minimal subset of functionality needed to support the initial telemetry use cases, and areas of potential improvement and optimization to the overall YANG Push telemetry solution (which has been written up as a set of small internet drafts that augment or extend the base YANG Push solution).

-Out of this work, consensus was building to specify a cut down version of Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}} that is both more focussed on the operational telemetry use case, and is also easier to implement, by relaxing some of the constraints on consistency on the device, and removing, or simplifying some of the operational features.
+Out of this work, consensus was building to specify a cut down version of Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}} that is both more focussed on the operational telemetry use case and is also easier to implement, achieved by relaxing some of the constraints on consistency on the device, and removing, or simplifying some of the operational features.
 This has resulted in this specification, YANG Push Lite.

-The implementation efforts also gave arise to potential improvements to the protocol and encoding of notification messages.
+The implementation efforts also gave rise to potential improvements to the protocol and encoding of notification messages.

 ## Complexities in Modelling the Operational State Datastore {#OperationalModellingComplexities}